comunica/Article-SSWS2020-AMF/content/problem-statement.md

 MVS: around now I begin to realize that your RQs are granularity-wise the actual hypotheses, something to consider {:.todo}

-MVS: RQ5 is false, all AMFs were inband
-{:.todo}

 MVS: RQ6 how low can you go?
 {:.todo}